bcgov/api-services-portal/README.md

 ## Running the Project.

 To run this project first run `npm install`.
-Note: If you generated this project via the Keystone cli step this has been done for you \\o/.

-Once running, the Keystone Admin UI is reachable via `localhost:3000/admin`.
+This application requires to have an Authentication proxy in front of it.
+Go to [oauth2-proxy](oauth2-proxy) for instructions on starting the proxy locally.

+You can then run `npm run dev` to start the application on port 3000.
+The proxy runs on port 4180.

 ```
 hostip=$(ifconfig en0 | awk '$1 == "inet" {print $2}')

+export AUTH_STRATEGY=Oauth2Proxy
 export MONGO_URL=mongodb://$hostip:17017/keystonedb3
 export MONGO_USER=""
 export MONGO_PASSWORD=""